alavkx/poolside/README.md

 # Get detailed status of an epic
 poolside epic-status PROJ-123

+# Generate a prompt template for Cursor agents
+poolside cursor-prompt PROJ-123

 # Check what tickets are available
 poolside epic-status PROJ-123 --verbose